The Truncated 24-cell

-These truncated octahedra and cubes have been foreshortened into octagons and rectangles, because they are being viewed from a 90° angle.
+These truncated octahedra and cubes have been foreshortened into octagons and rectangles, because they are seen at a 90° angle.
 In 4D, they are perfectly uniform truncated octahedra and perfectly regular cubes.

 Past this point, the cells repeat in reverse, forming the “Southern Hemisphere” of the cantitruncated 16-cell.
 In summary, we have 1+8=9 truncated octahedra in the northern hemisphere, 6 truncated octahedra on the equator, and another 9 truncated octahedra in the southern hemisphere, making a total of 24 truncated octahedra.
 There are 6 cubes in each hemisphere and 12 cubes on the equator, also totalling 24 cubes.
 Thus, we see that the truncated 24-cell and the cantitruncated 16-cell are one and the same.

 The coordinates of the truncated 24-cell centered on the origin with an edge length of 2 are all permutations of coordinates and changes of sign of: